 Embrace the outdoors at Creggan Country Park, where three freshwater lakes have become the playground for an inflatable water assault course, aqua zorbing, a pier jump, wheelyboat, raft-building and more.

 After your water sports adventure, give yourself a relaxing reward by grabbing lunch and sampling some locally produced craft beers at the Walled City Brewery.
 Stretch your legs and take a short 10-minute walk across the historic Peace Bridge to arrive at the brewery.
 Tapas and famous beers like ‘Stitch’ and ‘Boom’ are highly recommended.

 Head to the iconic Free Derry Corner for an unmissable Instagram opportunity.
 This gable wall, bearing the ‘You are now entering free Derry’ slogan, has become an enduring image of the city and the Troubles.
 Delve a little further into the city’s absorbing past at the Siege Museum and Museum of Free Derry.

 9. Art attack

 Get up close and personal with contemporary art at Void, located in an old shirt factory.
 The Patrick Street galleries and studio spaces showcase the work of established international and Irish artists free of charge.

-Use your Saturday night to sample the incredible music scene on offer in Derry.
+Sample the incredible music scene on offer in Derry~Londonderry.
 Live music plays in dozens of venues from Sandinos to Peadar O’Donnell’s to the Nerve Centre and more.
 The incredible atmosphere in the city centre bars will be more than enough to get you in the mood for a traditional celebration.